SimranMakhija7/ReactToDoList/UserStories.md

 * mark any task as completed, using the mouse or keyboard.
 * delete any task, using the mouse or keyboard.
 * edit any task, using the mouse or keyboard.
-* view a specific subset of tasks: All tasks, only the active task, or only the completed tasks.